gene-git/Arch-mkpkg/README.md

 # OVERVIEW of mkpkg

 Building an Arch package requires invoking *makepkg* with *PKGBUILD* file.
-PKGBUILD file uses a *depends* variable to descibe a list of packages needed to use the tool the package provides.
+PKGBUILD file uses a *depends* variable to descibe a list of packages needed to employ the tool provided by the package.

 It also optionally uses a 'makedepends' variable which is a list of packages that are needed to build the package.
 Contrast this to *depends* which are needed to use it.